NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="598" alt="Screenshot_13" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/edead32a-9828-4e8b-a839-0e0d41b4a9b1">

 ### Steps:
-- Create a CTE called purchased_prior_member.
+- Create a CTE called cte_1.
 - In the CTE, select the appropriate columns and calculate the rank using the **ROW_NUMBER()** window function.
 The rank is determined based on the order dates of the sales in descending order within each customer's group.
-- Join dannys_diner.members table with dannys_diner.sales table based on the customer_id column, only including sales that occurred before the customer joined as a member (sales.order_date < members.join_date).
+- Join members table with sales table based on the customer_id column, only including sales that occurred before the customer joined as a member (sales.order_date < members.join_date).
-- Join purchased_prior_member CTE with dannys_diner.menu table based on product_id column.
+- Join cte_1 with menu table based on product_id column.
 - Filter the result set to include only the rows where the rank is 1, representing the earliest purchase made by each customer before they became a member.
 - Sort the result by customer_id in ascending order.
 ### Result: